cryptomator/docs/source/desktop/accessing-vaults.rst

 .. note::

     You can store the password in your operating system's keychain by checking the "Save Password" checkbox.
-There is also a `plug\-in <https://plugin.purejava.org>`_ for Cryptomator, that allows you to store Cryptomator's vault passwords in a KeePassXC database.
+There are also plug-ins available for Cryptomator, that allow you to store Cryptomator's vault passwords in third party password managers:

+      - this `plug\-in <https://plugin.purejava.org>`_ stores Cryptomator’s vault passwords in a KeePassXC database
+      - that `plug\-in <https://github.com/purejava/cryptomator-bitwarden/wiki>`_ stores the vault passwords in Bitwarden's Secrets Manager

     With a saved password, you can unlock your vaults without typing a password on every unlock.
 It's faster.

 .. warning::